ai-joe-git/Belullama/README.md

 - **Download the Docker file**:

 Once you have selected "Install a customized app," you will be prompted to choose a Docker file.
-Download the Docker file from the provided link.
+Download the Docker file from the provided link [here](https://github.com/ai-joe-git/Belullama/blob/main/Belullama.yaml).
 Make sure to save the Docker file in a location that you can easily access later.

 - **Install the customized app**: